2024-08-05

 Objectives

-To support synergistic applications of altimetry data with data from other satellite sensors and physical models, SASA aims to:
+To support synergistic applications of altimetry data with data from other satellite sensors and physical models, SASA intends to:

 • Integrate altimetry data with hydrologic models to reduce uncertainties in model-derived streamflow;

-• Map land ice and mountain glacier elevations using multiple radar altimetry missions; and
+• Map land ice and mountain glacier elevations using multiple radar altimetry missions.

 • Use in situ/SNR and spaceborne GNSS-R altimetry/radiometry for monitoring coastal sea levels, inland water bodies, soil moisture, snow elevation changes and land/water classifications.